simenkva/esqc_material/ESQC Math Obsidian Vault/Mathematics Map Details.md

 # A mathematical roadmap for quantum chemistry

-We here (link to map: [[Mathematics Map]]) try to outline, graphically, a set of mathematical topics, and how they are relevant for the study of quantum chemistry.
+We here (link to map: [[Mathematics Map.canvas|Mathematics Map]]) try to outline, graphically, a set of mathematical topics, and how they are relevant for the study of quantum chemistry.
 The subdivision of mathematical topics is largely artificial and biased as there there is no rigorous way to do such a thing.

 Each box contains one field, or topic, and they are connected to other boxes with the arrow indicating the direction from "more general" to "less general and more special".